 How Long Does a Kayak Last?

-- Make and model of the kayak
+- The make, model, and construction material of the kayak

-- How well the kayak is maintained
+- How consistently it is cleaned and maintained

-- Wear and tear the kayak experiences
+- The level of wear and tear it experiences

 Tips for Maintaining a Kayak